rahard/travhelp/README.md

-# travhelp
+# TravHelp
-Traveler Helper Aplication
+This is a blockchain-based Traveler Helper application.
+The main documentation is still in Bahasa Indonesia.
+It will be converted to English (in my TO-DO list).